mfulmer1138/pythontutorial/README.md

   * https://code.visualstudio.com/?utm_expid=101350005-35.Eg8306GUR6SersZwpBjURQ.0&utm_referrer=https%3A%2F%2Fwww.google.com%2F

 ### Basic Python Understanding
-The Python standard tutorial - uses the terminal or commandline, though it is written with a Unix/Mac focus
+The Python standard tutorial - uses the terminal or commandline, though it is written with a Unix/Mac focus.
   * https://docs.python.org/3/tutorial/

-A more interactive tutorial - has it's own editor - good first place to go before downloading anything
+A more interactive tutorial - has it's own editor - good first place to go before downloading anything.
   * https://www.codecademy.com/learn/python

-The docs - when you want to know the specifics of the language and modules:
+The docs - when you want to know the specifics of the language and modules.
   * https://www.python.org/doc/

-Dive Into Python lso a good tutorial - and has some interesting sections on unittesting (and test driven development, more generally)
+Dive Into Python also a good tutorial - and has some interesting sections on unittesting (and test driven development, more generally).
   * http://www.diveintopython3.net
   * http://www.diveintopython3.net/unit-testing.html

 ### Data Science - Using Python with Jupyter/iPython
 Jupyter notebooks blend concepts of a python interpreter with a documentation tool all in a web interface.
-This is available with the Anaconda installation
+This is available with the Anaconda installation and can be launched directly from the Anaconda Navigator.
   * https://www.analyticsvidhya.com/blog/2016/01/complete-tutorial-learn-data-science-python-scratch-2/
   * https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook#gs.bsR1O5g

-iPython has similarities with Jupyter, but is typically run from the the Command Line or Terminal
+iPython has similarities with Jupyter, but is typically run from the the Command Line or Terminal.
   * https://ipython.org/install.html

 ### Combining R and Python